ricardocr987/delegate-vault/README.md

 - Close token vault positions, return SOL rent to users

 ### 4. Withdrawal Flow (Tx5)
-- User can also liquidate the position, if not done
+- User can also liquidate the position on Tx5, if not done by delegate yet
 - Get performance fee
 - Close order and order vault, return SOL rent to users